Visiting Oktoberfest or are you looking for some delicious Oktoberfest food ideas?

 - Gaudi - fun

-- Minga - The local name their city Minga, which means simply Munich, called München in German
+- Minga — The local name of the city Minga, which means simply Munich, called München in German

 - Servus - Hello